Tips for success

 There are various other employment support programmes available around the country.
 They include ‘Newcomer’ matching programmes, job mentor programmes, job clubs and training in the skills needed for the New Zealand workplace.
 Connect with them by checking the employment information in our Regional pages.

-A good place to go is the Careers New Zealand website.
-The services you’ll find there include tips and templates for CVs and cover letters, other practical self-help resources, and career advisers you can chat with online or over the phone.
+A good website to visit is careers.govt.nz.
+The services you will find there include tips and templates for CVs and cover letters, other practical self-help resources, and career advisers you can chat with online or over the phone.

-Careers New Zealand also runs the Work Connect programme, a free programme to help you get work-ready for the New Zealand job market.
-Work Connect offers a combination of group workshops and one-to-one coaching to help you job search, secure interviews and make a good impression with New Zealand employers.
+The Tertiary Education Commission (TEC) runs the Work Connect programme.
+It is a free programme to help you get ready for the New Zealand job market.
+Work Connect offers a combination of group workshops and one-to-one coaching to help you job search, get interviews and make a good impression with New Zealand employers.

 There are also a number of professional career advisers and coaches who can give you ideas and objective feedback about your applications and interview techniques.
 Just search online.